 E-waste recovery is important and necessary.
 But even better is to try and avoid creating e-waste in the first place.

-E-waste can be taken to the Heathcote, Goornong and Strathfieldsaye transfer stations for free from July 1st or the Eaglehawk Recycle Shop (ERS) where charges may apply, please contact ERS for more information.
+E-waste can be taken to the Heathcote, Goornong and Strathfieldsaye transfer stations for free as well as the Eaglehawk Recycle Shop (ERS).
+Please note there is a charge at ERS for items that need degassing.

 To find out more information on e-waste visit https://www.sustainability.vic.gov.au/Campaigns/eWaste